-The new bylaw also provides the Town’s Bylaw Enforcement Officer with the ability to fine people who consistently fail to take the steps required to eliminate wildlife attractants (i.e. removing food sources from easy access by bears and other animals), thereby putting wildlife at risk of being euthanized.
+The bylaw provides the Town’s Bylaw Enforcement Officer with the ability to fine people who consistently fail to take the steps required to eliminate wildlife attractants (i.e. removing food sources from easy access by bears and other animals), thereby putting wildlife at risk of being euthanized.
 See Bylaw 1125-12 Bylaw Notice Enforcement and schedule of related penalties here.

-Development of Bylaw
+General Regulations of the Bylaw

 - A person must not cause or allow any refuse that is a wildlife attractant to be stored, deposited or placed on any parcel or highway within the Town in such a manner that it is accessible to wildlife.

 - A person must not store, deposit or place outdoors any refuse that is a wildlife attractant except in a wildlife resistant container or enclosure in accordance with

 Garbage and Organics Collection and Disposal Bylaw No. 1252, 2018.